CamiloGarciaLaRotta/dmc-thread-google-sheet/README.md

 # DMC Thread Google Sheet
 A Google Sheet to keep inventory of DMC threads.
 It will automatically colour cells and add the colour name for any valid DMC code.

+### What is DMC
+It's a thread company that has its own color coding schema.
+Their threads are commonly used for cross-stiching: https://www.dmc.com/us/thread-5000/

 ### How to use
 1. Create a copy of [the base Google Sheet](https://docs.google.com/spreadsheets/d/11LGlq5iOEaUjL3uIchl868p0G1mrW2Gz5RfZK5EjYhM/edit?usp=sharing): `File -> Make a copy`.
   The default layout has a column per colour group, but you can aggregate all colours in a single column if you want.